Overview of tube feeding for babies and children

 There are different types of feed.
 Your dietitian will select one that best meets your child's nutrition needs.
 They will also decide how much your tamaiti needs to have each day.

 Your dietitian will prescribe the feed and arrange to have it delivered to you.
-The feed is fully subsidised so there is no cost to you but there is a delivery fee.
+The feed is fully subsidised but you may have to pay a prescription fee.
+There is a charge for delivery.

 For pēpi (babies), standard infant formula from the supermarket is often the best choice.
 You will need to pay for this but once your pēpi is 12 months old, the formula is fully subsidised.

-There are three methods of tube feeding.
+There are 3 methods of tube feeding.
 These are gravity feeding, bolus feeding and pump feeding.
 A syringe is used to deliver the feed for bolus and gravity feeding.

 Your dietitian and nurse will give you all the equipment you need.
 They will also teach you how to tube feed your tamaiti and look after their feeding tube.